RafeHatfield/yarl/docs/STORY_CONCEPTS.md

 - Dark twist: Freedom means becoming the next entity, binding another soul
 - Cooperation ending: Work together with entity to escape a greater threat
 - The entity might be lying about everything (unreliable narrator)
+- Entity gets increasingly worried/defensive as you get deeper (cracks in the arrogance)
+- Endgame reveal: They're not as supreme as they claim (wounded, trapped, desperate)

 ---